 Keep your eye on daily deals sites — you could snag a professional R&R treatment for way less than the usual price.

-For example, at the time of this writing, you can buy a Groupon for a 30-minute reflexology foot massage in Chicago for $15 (normal cost: $30) or a 50-minute Swedish massage in San Diego for $25 (normal cost: $90).
+For example, at the time of this writing, you can buy a Groupon for a 30-minute reflexology foot massage in Chicago for $15 (normal cost: $30) or a 60 minute reflexology package that includes a massage and detox in Illinois for $20 (normal cost: $70).